-It is obvious that if you are in charge of competitive intelligence in your organization, you need competitive intelligence training.
+It is obvious that if your business is affected by the uncertainty of external competitive forces and challenges, you need competitive intelligence training.

 But what about market research or business research managers?
 Can they do their jobs without some foundation in competitive intelligence?
 How about managers whose job description includes competing?
 Or planners who are tasked with planning in a competitive setting, where plans require understanding the responses of third parties?
 And can marketers, brand managers, and product managers design an effective strategy for a product, a new product launch, a brand revival, or brand defense without true insight – not wishful thinking – about competitive dynamics?